JoelSjostrand/taggd/README.md

 of reference barcodes using a kmer-based approach.
 All the reads that match will be outputted and the barcode and spatial information will be added to each record.

+TagGD requires a file containing the indexes(barcodes) to be used to demultiple.
+The file should look like this:

+BARCODE X Y

+TagGD could potentially be used to demultiplex any type of index if the refered file is provided (one culd just create fake X,Y coordinates).

+TagGD allows to demultiplex reads that contain several indexes.

 ##Manual